 I am very interested to learn about every area of my ancestor’s life.

 That includes the usual when and where they were born, what did they do for a living and what was that like, and also where did they spend the last years of their life.

 I like to know about my ancestors from the beginning to the end.

 Sorry if that sounds a bit morbid!

-Not only do I want to know about their lives but also the story behind it.
+Not only do I want to know about their lives but also the story behind them.
 In doing so you get an understanding of what life was like for them and what they had to go through.
-For me that is the real joy of genealogy research.
+For me, that is the real joy of genealogy research.